ipython/ipyparallel/docs/source/details.rst

 DirectViews can be created in two ways, by index access to a client, or by a client's :meth:`view` method.
 Index access to a Client works in a few ways.
-First, you can create DirectViews to single engines simply by accessing the client by engine id:
+First, you can create DirectViews to single engines by accessing the client by engine id:

 .. sourcecode:: ipython